-Blingtastic Swarovski crystals, a light exhibition, intriguing modern art and stunning gardens.
-There’s more to Swarovski Kristallwelten (Swarovski Crystal Worlds) than you might expect.
+Blingtastic Swarovski crystals, a light exhibition, intriguing modern art and stunning gardens, Swarovski Kristallwelten (Swarovski Crystal Worlds) is one of the top places to visit near Innsbruck!

 I’ll admit I had a few preconceptions before my visit.
 I’ve never been a huge Swarovski fan.
 I like jewellery, but nothing hugely blingy.
-I worried it might be a tourist attraction with the principal aim to push gift shop purchases.
+I worried this Swarovski museum might be a tourist attraction with the principal aim to push gift shop purchases.
 Surprisingly, it wasn’t, and actually, it was really rather magical!

 I’ll add one thing here.
 A lot of visitors rushed through in tours, didn’t read any of the information on the screens, and probably just saw a pretty light or exhibit, snapped a photo, and moved on.
 I decided to take my time.
 I also took a tripod.
 Photography is really important to me, and as I was travelling solo I really wanted to capture some great shots of me exploring the magic.
 It turned out to be a lifesaver… as most of the exhibition is in the dark, slow shutter speed is required, and hand held shots would have suffered by losing their crispness.